 3. Daniel Wellington

-Daniel Wellington is a fashion brand that offers incentives to small influencers to promote its products on platforms such as Instagram.
+Daniel Wellington is one of the most cited fashion brands in the daniel wellington industry of micro influencer marketing.
+The brand offers incentives including free products and promotional codes to small influencers to promote its products on social media platforms such as Instagram.
 The brand also uses these influencers’ content as user-generated content (UGC) on its feed through their daily #DWPickoftheDay contest.

-This adds a little competition to their campaign because it challenges influencers to create outstanding content to feature on Daniel Wellington’s page.
+This adds a little competition to the entire campaign because it challenges influencers to create high quality content and engaging content to feature on Daniel Wellington’s page — a smart marketing tactic that drives content creation at scale.

 4. Coca-Cola

 Are you surprised to see Coca-Cola on the list of brands that work with micro-influencers?
-You’d expect the beverage brand to use macro or celebrity influencers with thousands of followers.
-However, their influencer marketing campaigns feature micro-influencers, as well.
+You’d expect the beverage brand to use macro influencers or celebrity influencer campaigns based purely on reach.
+However, their marketing campaigns feature small influencers and micro creators as well, proving that even the world’s largest brands work with micro influencers to reach specific communities and specific audiences more effectively.

 5. Nike

-Nike is one of the top fitness apparel brands that recognizes the power of micro-influencers and harnesses it to market their product in a relatable way.
-Micro-influencers contributed 52% of Nike’s Media Impact Value (MIV) in the first half of 2023.
-(MIV shows how much a brand’s presence is worth in terms of potential reach and influence.)
+Nike Nike is one of the top fitness apparel brands that recognizes the power of small influencers and harnesses it to market their product in a relatable way.
+Nike’s micro influencer marketing approach demonstrates how even global brands benefit from the authentic engagement and community engagement that smaller creators deliver.
+Micro-influencers contributed 52% of Nike’s Media Impact Value in the first half of 2023.

 6. ASOS